 Over the past decade, standardized QR code payments have become the norm in Southeast Asia, especially in countries like Thailand, Singapore, Indonesia, and Vietnam.

 The big question facing businesses looking to facilitate QR code payments is whether to adopt merchant-presented or customer-presented QR codes for payment scanning.

-It's not necessarily an either/or choice between merchant-presented and customer-presented methods.
+It's also not necessarily an either/or choice between merchant-presented and customer-presented methods.
+Many of the latest QR-enabled POS terminals offer the ability to both generate and scan QR codes.
 Different markets and different types of transactions may favor one method over the other, and EMVCo, the organization that standardizes payment protocols for the major chip card companies, has issued guidelines for both methods.

 The advantages of using QR codes for e-commerce may seem less obvious than the ways in which they can streamline and speed up brick-and-mortar store transactions, but the security and cost benefits of scanning QR codes for payment could mean that the days of e-commerce companies saving credit card data for future purchases are numbered.

-Stored card data is the big prize for most of the digital thieves who attempt to hack into e-commerce companies' servers.
+Stored card data is the big prize for most of the digital thieves who attempt to hack into eCommerce companies' servers.
 When a customer's card information never leaves their own device, there's nothing for the hackers to steal.

-QR code payments may still be an emerging concept, especially in the United States, but as more retailers encourage their adoption, with app-enabled loyalty programs and promotions, more and more consumers will be sold on the convenience and advantages of using QR payments, as well as looking to ecommerce companies to provide the same checkout experience.
+QR code payments may still be an emerging concept, especially in the United States, but as more retailers encourage their adoption with app-enabled loyalty programs and promotions, more and more consumers will be sold on the convenience and advantages of using QR payments, as well as looking to e-commerce companies to provide the same checkout experience.